 HUD typically awards the rental housing assistance for the qualified low-income families and households.
 Also, seniors and persons with disabilities and special needs are eligible to be part of the federal housing program.

-Qualified individuals who want to live in housing facilities ranges in different size and type and living from a single family home to high-rise apartment in the region are available under the rental housing programs.
+Qualified applicants who want to live in housing facilities ranges in different size, type, living from a single family home to high-rise apartment in the region are available under the rental housing programs.
 Overall, HUD believes that nearly 5 million eligible low-income families are suitable for the assistance program that will help the families and the communities to create economic opportunities and revitalizations of the locality for a more developed and economic freedom.

 There are three major programs under the HUD rental housing programs:

 Low-income households who are living in HUD-supported public housing in rural areas could receive rent assistance.
 Through the federal aid from the HUD and local housing agencies, the department provides funds to use by the local housing agency to create low-cost rental units that are easily available for the eligible low-income households.
 Unlike renting from a private landlord, the local housing authorities will help you to settle on the cost if the rental payment.
 According to the HUD guidelines, the payment also based fro the number size of your family or household.
 Thus, your rental payment may be at least $25 or at the maximum of 30% of your monthly income.
 As of the date, there are about 1.2 million households who opt to live in public housing units’ administered by 3,300 Housing authorities who are benefit under the public housing rental assistance of HUD.

 Eligibility of the applicants is based on the PHA guidelines: